- New Bern

 - Check in & Check Out Key Exchange

 - Parking requirements

-Congratulations!
-All that is left is enjoying your vacation!
+Congrats!
+All that is left is making the most of your vacation!

 During your Stay